AI-ANK/AInimalGo-Chat-with-Animals/README.md

 ---
 ## Credits
 Developed by Harshad Suryawanshi.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/harshadsuryawanshi/), [Medium](https://harshadsuryawanshi.medium.com/).

-If you find this project useful, consider giving it a ⭐ on GitHub!
+If you find this project useful, consider giving it a ⭐!
 ---